Murali-group/GraphSpace/README.md

 We need to install our hashing module: pip install py-bcrypt

-Install SQLAlchemy: pip install sqlalchemy

 Finally, when all the packages are installed from your computer, run: git clone https://github.com/DSin52/GraphSpace.git

-This installs GraphSpace module to your current directory.
+This installs GraphSpace server to your current directory.

 Go into the GraphSpace directory: cd GraphSpace

+Change the name of startup.db to graphspace.db

+Open up graphspace/settings.py

+Update the following properties to the appropriate paths:

+DB_FULL_PATH: "Full path to the database" DATABASE_LOCATION = 'sqlite:///graphspace.db'

-Run GraphSpace: python manage.py runserver
+Finally, run GraphSpace: python manage.py runserver